cisco-ce/roomos.cisco.com/docs/WebEngine.md

 Most of the currently supported video systems, including the Webex Board, is based on the Nvidia Tegra chip set, with 4 GB of total memory.

 However, the web engine has lower priority than the main video features and is restricted.
 Currently it will be limited to roughly 650 MB of memory (excluding GPU usage).
 If the web page requires more memory than allowed, Chromium will try to optimise usage with the memory pressure handler.
 Failing this, the web view will eventually be terminated and show an error page.
-The web view may also be terminated the if the video system is running low on memory in general.
+The web view may also be terminated if the video system is running low on memory in general.

 For the Room Kit Pro, there are 6 cores and 8 GB of memory, but the restrictions are currently the same as the other devices.